eddyteddy3/ASL-WWDC/README.md

 Feel free to explore the project and give feedback.

-## How to run?
+## Before you run the project

-1. You need to install Swift Playgrounds for iPad/MacOS.
+1. You need to install [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) for iPad/MacOS.
 2. You need to give camera permission.

+The machine learning model is not the perfect.
+I trained the [Hand Action Classifier](https://developers.google.com/mediapipe/solutions/vision/gesture_recognizer) Model with the [CreateML](https://developer.apple.com/machine-learning/create-ml/)

+The code is also not the perfect since i coded the whole application with the model training in 2 weeks.
+I didn't consider the good practice because of short deadline also considering the complexity of idea.

 ## Sources:
 [https://www.kaggle.com/competitions/asl-signs/data](https://www.kaggle.com/competitions/asl-signs/data)